 This collection contains materials dated 1784-1934.
 It includes correspondence, legal papers, and accounts, chiefly 1830-1892, of Benjamin S. Ewell, professor at the U.S. Military Academy, Hampden-Sydney College, Washington and Lee College, and the College of William and Mary (which he served as acting president, 1848-1849, and president, 1854-1888).
 Also, letters from Ewell during the Civil War when he was assistant adjutant-general to Gen. Joseph E. Johnston.
 Among the correspondents are members of the Tyler, Ewell, Campbell, and Brown families of Virginia and Tennessee.
 Includes memorandum book on Ewell family by Elizabeth S. Ewell.

-Ewell Family Bible, signed by Thomas Ewell.
-1810, published by Williams and Whiting.
+Ewell Family Bible, published by Williams and Whiting in 1810, which is signed by Thomas Ewell.
 Family records are in the center of the Bible, first entry is the birth of Thomas Ewell in 1784 and last entry is 1918.
 Contains newspaper obituaries.
 A few loose notes about births and deaths.

 Acc.
 2011.020 contains the diploma, 1832, of Benjamin Stoddert Ewell from the United States Military Academy at West Point.

 Benjamin Stoddert Ewell Papers in the Swem Library Special Collections' University Archives section (UA 2.06).
 See also a report (entitled 'diary') of B. S. Ewell, April-August 1864 (Box 5, Vol. 5) in the Joseph E. Johnston Papers for a discussion of Williamsburg during the War.